UPC/ravada/docs/docs/monitoring.rst

 Server Monitoring
 =================

-Server monitoring is disable for default.
+Server monitoring is disabled for default.
 In order to support Ravada server monitoring, you have to do a few steps:

 - install `netdata <http://my-netdata.io/>`_ on a ravada server
 - and enable monitoring in ``/etc/rvd_front.conf``